acend/kubernetes-basics-training/content/en/docs/10/03/_index.md

 ## CronJobs

-A Kubernetes CronJob is nothing else than a resource which creates a Job at a defined time, which in turn starts (as we saw in the previous section) a Pod to run a command.
-Typical use cases are cleanup Jobs, which tidy up old data for a running Pod, or a Job to regularly create and save a database dump.
+A CronJob is nothing else than a resource which creates a Job at a defined time, which in turn starts (as we saw in the previous section) a Pod to run a command.
+Typical use cases are cleanup Jobs, which tidy up old data for a running Pod, or a Job to regularly create and save a database dump as we just did during this lab.

+The CronJob's definition will remind you of the Deployment's structure, or really any other control resource.
+There's most importantly the `schedule` specification in [cron schedule format](https://crontab.guru/), some more things you could define and then the Job's definition itself that is going to be created by the CronJob:

+{{< highlight yaml >}}{{< readfile file="content/en/docs/10/03/cronjob-mariadb-dump.yaml" >}}{{< /highlight >}}

 {{< onlyWhenNot openshift >}}
 Further information can be found in the [Kubernetes CronJob documentation](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).